Adobe Photoshop has some of the best tools for removing unwanted objects from your image.

 The Spot Healing Brush will remove a line, but it works better when you click once to remove an object.
 When possible, make your Spot Healing Brush larger than the object you are removing and click once rather than dragging.

 If you are removing a line, change the direction of the brush stroke.
 Instead of moving left to right, move right to left.
 If you are moving upwards, try starting at the top and move downwards.
-If you are moving from the centre outwards, try starting at the edge of your frame.
+If you are moving from the center outwards, try starting at the edge of your frame.

 Change Size of Brush